mdrakiburrahman/openshift-vsphere-install/README.md

 > There should be 2 players managing the Infra at all times - Terraform, and ArgoCD.
 Terraform hands over control to ArgoCD basically after the K8s and Arc stuff is done.

 ### Networking
-- [] Deal with DHCP with extreme dilligence!
+- [X] Deal with DHCP with extreme dilligence!
 Ensure the ingress routes for OpenShift cannot be assigned to VMs (Windows or RHOS).
 This means I should carve out a chunk for multiple OpenShift clusters
-- [] Plan out your IP address ranges - figure out MetalLB if it sucks up IPs - if so, plan out CIDRs
+- [X] Plan out your IP address ranges - figure out MetalLB if it sucks up IPs - if so, plan out CIDRs
 - [] Can I use another VLAN outside of `VLAN-111`?
 If so, what steps to perform in the DC?

 ### Extras
 - [ ] Monitoring integration - Container Insights/Kusto
 - [ ] Some Teams Alerting Webhook (e.g. out of space on `logsdb`)?
-- [ ] Vault?
+- [X] ~~Vault~~ (Bitnami instead)
 - [ ] Aqua?
 - [ ] Diagram